sunnysideup/silverstripe-fuzzy-partial-match-filter/docs/en/INDEX.md

 If you are getting too many matches or too few, you can change the configuration:

-Want less match?
+Would you like less matches?
 Do something like this:

 ```yml
 Sunnysideup\FuzzyPartialMatchFilter\FuzzyPartialMatchFilter: